aide-qc/deploy/README.md

 sudo wget -qO- "https://aide-qc.github.io/deploy/aide_qc/debian/$(lsb_release -cs)/aide-qc.list" > /etc/apt/sources.list.d/aide-qc.list
 apt-get update
 ```
+Note that the above requires you have `lsb_release` installed (usually is, if not, `apt-get install lsb-release`).

-Next, one can install XACC on its own:
+Now one can install XACC on its own:
 ```bash
 apt-get install xacc
 ```